eric-englin-volpe/VE-Tools/README.md

 ## Model Run

 VisionEval can be used to run distinctive user defined combinations of scenarios as opposed to the full factorial combination.
-The following scripts when run with Vision Eval can be used with the VERSPM_Scenarios model provided in the initial repo.
+The following scripts when run with Vision Eval can be used with the `VERSPM_Scenarios` model provided in the as an example by default.

 ### Create_Single_Scenarios.R

 ###### <b> Description: </b>
 * Creates unique model run folders based on specified base model and swaps out distinct files for each run folder.
 All other files will remain the same as the base model.
-These run folders will be created in the VERSPM_Scenarios directory.
+These run folders will be created in the `VERSPM_Scenarios` directory.

 ###### <b> User Required Inputs: </b>
-* The user can alter the default base_model_path and scenario_inputs_path to specify where the base model to be used and files inputs for the scenarios can be found.
+* The user can alter the default `base_model_path` and `scenario_inputs_path` to specify where the base model to be used and files inputs for the scenarios can be found.

 ###### <b> Outputs: </b>
 * Generates 15 model run folders B2-V2
-* Generates Single_Scenarios_Status.csv in VERSPM_Scenarios directory which tracks model names, model path, modifed input files, and model run status.
+* Generates `Single_Scenarios_Status.csv` in `VERSPM_Scenarios` directory which tracks model names, model path, modified input files, and model run status.

 ### Run_Single_Scenarios.R

 ###### <b> Description: </b>
-* This script runs all the model folders including the base case created by the Create_Single_Scenarios.R script.
+* This script runs all the model folders including the base case created by the `Create_Single_Scenarios.R` script.

 ###### <b> User Required Inputs: </b>
-* Requires Create_Single_Scenarios.R script to be run for model folders and CSV information.
+* Requires `Create_Single_Scenarios.R` script to be run for model folders and CSV information.

 ###### <b> Outputs: </b>
 * Generates complete model runs for each scenario including the base case
-* Updates Single_Scenarios_Status.csv in VERSPM_Scenarios directory with model status
+* Updates `Single_Scenarios_Status.csv` in `VERSPM_Scenarios` directory with model status

 ### Extract_Single_Scenarios.R